jasonbayton/11ty/_src/blog/2025/12/the-dpc-allowlist.md

 AMAPI in turn has become more and more restrictive on who uses it and how; their permissible usage page has grown more complex and limited as time has progressed, most recently completely blocking new vendors from even touching the API without Google's approval of a vendor's business case, and then limiting the number of devices permitted to enrol without continued and repetitive applications for increased quotas.
 It's becoming quite a restrictive, overly-moderated experience.

 As Google tightens the screws on AMAPI access, the custom DPC route has become a more appealing option.
 I can speak to several vendors I've worked with previously denied access to AMAPI who have turned to custom DPC, for example.
 For many use cases access to Google Play for app/account management isn't all that critical and achieves the goals in mind.
-Google's approval framework might suggest if a vendor can't get approval for AMAPI, they must automatically be doing something untoward, but given the permissible uses are limited and target some of the most popular use cases for restricted access - financing, device as a service (Daas), and in-house solutions - that suggestion would be plainly wrong.
+Google's approval framework might suggest if a vendor can't get approval for AMAPI, they must automatically be doing something untoward, but given the permissible uses are limited and target some of the most popular use cases for restricted access - financing, device as a service (DaaS), and in-house solutions - that suggestion would be plainly wrong.

 In any case, the move to start restricting custom DPCs could have been anticipated, though I'm not sure many (including me) did so.
 While I agree policing of the custom DPC market is beneficial (I'm sure _some_ fall for the mandate to wipe and enrol their devices into a malicious solution, I've seen worse), the way Google has gone about it leaves a terrible taste in my mouth.